 Being a small town, Hickory Flat does not have a public transit system used by locals to get to and from work.

-In terms of college education, Hickory Flat is nearly on par with the US average for all cities of 21.84%: 18.64% of adults 25 and older in Hickory Flat have a bachelor's degree or advanced degree.
+The percentage of adults in Hickory Flat who are college-educated is close to the national average for all communities of 21.84%: 18.64% of the adults in Hickory Flat have a bachelor's degree or advanced degree.

 The per capita income in Hickory Flat in 2022 was $18,972, which is low income relative to Mississippi and the nation.
 This equates to an annual income of $75,888 for a family of four.
 However, Hickory Flat contains both very wealthy and poor people as well.
 Hickory Flat also has one of the higher rates of people living in poverty in the nation, with 31.60% of its population below the federal poverty line.